-If you need extra support with your learning please tell us when you enrol, so that we can make an assessment to see help we can offer you.
-We may be able to give you access to a support worker, equipment or assistive technology to make learning easier for you.
+If you need extra support with your learning please tell us.
+We'll complete an assessment to see what help we can offer you.
+We may be able to give you access to an education support worker, equipment or assistive technology to make learning easier for you.

 We can also support you with extra help in exams, such as extra time, a reader or scribe, or specialist equipment.

 We understand that doing something new is exciting but sometimes it can be stressful.